X-jaekid-X/autoreroot/README.md

 Auto Reroot for LineageOS Updates

 This script will cause inotify to auto patch your downloaded OTA's using Magisk to keep root.
-Older Android devices do not need this scriot.
+Older Android devices do not need this script.

 Installation Guide